mcneel/rhino.inside-revit/docs/pages/_en/beta/samples/type-geom-material.md

 ---
-title: Window Geometry and Material
+title: Extract Window Geometry and Material by Sub-Categories
 ---